FilippoIspanico/LIS_notes/README.md

 ```bash
 mpirun -n NUMBER_OF_PROCESSES ./test1  A.mtx b.mtx sol.txt hist.txt
 ```
 Where sol.txt and hist.txt are two file were the program will store the data about the solution.
-I believe that if we want to solve the problem with b vector begin the vectors of ones( or twos...) then instead of using a matrix format file just use 1 (2...) in the call
+Instead of using a file for the rhs b, it is possible to use some default options by using the values 0, 1, 2. see the photo below for details.

 **The methods available are:**